aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 4. Rasterize and cover so that cells of interest are 1 and others are 0;

-5. create an egv with `egvtools::distance2egv`.
+5. create an egv with `egvtools::distance2egv()`.
 Expect warning regarding nothing to do with aggregation.
-It is because `egvtools::distance2egv` already operate at egv-template not the input-template resolution.
+It is because `egvtools::distance2egv()` already operate at egv-template not the input-template resolution.
+To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.